Our popular India textile tour

 • Interior flights to see as much as possible in our time frame.

-• Bottled water on road trips.
+• Bottled water in vehicle on road trips.

 • All village visits and museum entrances as on itinerary.